USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 password that will be created using the scripts discussed below.

 Note that the database is required for the meteorological side of AMET.
-However, as of AMETv1.4, the database is no longer required to process and analyze air quality data.
+However, as of AMETv1.4b, the database is no longer a requirement to process and analyze air quality data.
 An option has been added to read the csv output files from site compare directly, bypassing the need to use the database.
 This has both advantages and disadvantages.
-The primary advantage is that an AMET user would not be required to install and setup the MySQL database for AMET, eliminating and streamlining the AMET install process somewhat.
-The primary disadvantages is that all output files must be retained and organized, as they are needed to do any analysis.
+The primary advantage is that an AMET user would not be required to install and setup the MySQL database for AMET, eliminating and streamlining the AMET installation process.
+The primary disadvantages are that all output files must be retained and organized, as they are needed to do any analysis, and analyses that require the use of site metadata may not work without the database.
 Also, the use of the database provides the ability to fully query and subset the AQ data in the database using the metadata provided.
 This functionality would be highly limited without the use of the database.
 It is up to the user to choose whether or not to install and utilize the database.
 However,